Faizan-hub/Faizan-hub/README.md

 - Built and implemented a time-series forecasting model using Prophet for crop yield predictions, aiding farmers in effective resource management. ion.

-## Projects
+## 📈 Projects

 ### End-to-End Sales Forecasting System
 - Developed a complete sales forecasting system using time-series analysis, integrating models such as ARIMA, Prophet, and LSTM to predict sales trends and seasonality.
 - Deployed a real-time dashboard for forecast visualization, enabling inventory optimization and strategic planning.
+- **Tools Used:** Python, AWS, Flask, ARIMA, Prophet, LSTM

 ### AI-Powered Customer Feedback Analysis System
 - Built an NLP-based system for analyzing customer feedback across channels (social media, emails, and surveys), leveraging BERT for sentiment analysis and topic modeling.
 - Deployed a cloud-based REST API for real-time feedback classification and provided a dashboard for sentiment trends and actionable insights.
+- **Tools Used:** Python, BERT, Django, REST API, AWS

 ### Smart Inventory Management System Using Computer Vision and IoT
 - Developed a computer vision system for real-time inventory monitoring using IoT-enabled cameras and YOLOv5, with automated alerts for low stock.
 - Implemented a cloud-based dashboard for tracking inventory, predicting shortages, and optimizing reorder times with SKU-level insights.
+- **Tools Used:** Python, YOLOv5, OpenCV, Flask, AWS IoT, Streamlit

 ### AI-Driven Fraud Detection System
 - Created a machine learning pipeline to detect fraudulent transactions using supervised learning and anomaly detection algorithms.
 - Deployed the solution via Docker and Kubernetes for scalable, real-time fraud detection, with a custom-built analytics dashboard to track fraud patterns.
+- **Tools Used:** Python, XGBoost, Random Forest, Isolation Forest, Docker, Kubernetes, AWS